union-imgcross icon

 However, a significant drawback of advertising positions online is the sheer number of applications you are likely to get.
 Going through hundreds of applications and sorting them is no easy task, however large your HR workforce might be.

 This is where the role of an Employer of Record such as Skuad becomes prominent.
-Skuad provides you immense expertise in the laws and regulations of Germany and makes the task of expanding to a new country significantly easier as well.
+Skuad provides you with immense expertise in the laws and regulations of Germany and makes the task of expanding to a new country significantly easier as well.
 When it comes to hiring new employees, payroll patrol management and employee record management can be taken care of by Skuad, and you can focus on larger and more important aspects of your expansion.
 Contact Skuad today to learn more about its services and capabilities.

 Probation & Termination

-Under the employment laws in Germany, the German temporary contract allows maximum probation of 6 months, though it's not mandatory to have an employee on probation.
+Under the employment laws in Germany, the German temporary contract allows a maximum probation of 6 months, though it's not mandatory to have an employee on probation.

 The statutory minimum notice during probation is 2 weeks.
 The statutory guideline for a notice period after probation is 1 month.